Purple Reign: A Fan’s Guide to Touring Prince’s Paisley Park

 If you arrive for your Paisley Park tour like a little red Corvette that is much too fast (more than 20 minutes before your tour starts), security guards will deny you access to the Paisley Park parking lot.
 And, just off of Arboretum Boulevard (AKA Highway 5), there isn’t really a place to wait unless the preschool across the way wants you loitering in their parking lot.
 (They probably don’t.)

 But, if you arrive too late and miss your scheduled tour time, you’re also out of luck.
-So channel your inner Baby Bear from the Goldilocks tale and be sure your arrival at Paisley Park is just right!
+So channel your inner Baby Bear from the Goldilocks tale, and be sure your arrival at Paisley Park is just right!

 Can You Picture This?

-Perhaps it’s because of his unique sense of style or maybe it’s from watching his music videos over the years, but I envisioned Prince’s Paisley Park to be a truly extraordinary building.
-So the first time I saw the industrial-looking, square-tiled exterior of Paisley Park in a photograph, I was stunned.
-“That’s it?!?
-That can’t be it.”Even on the outside, Paisley Park Studios is much cooler in person than it looks in a photograph.
-But stepping over the threshold into the star’s former recording studio and home provides the expected ambiance.
 In the foyer, where guests show their tickets to begin the Paisley Park tour, sky blue walls painted with puffy white clouds butt up against purple walls ranging from lavender to royal purple.
 As we headed toward the Paisley Park atrium, one of the first stops on the Paisley Park tour, a pair of Prince’s eyes painted on the wall high above us watched our every move.
+In the atrium, under a soaring skylight that lets some of the only natural light into Paisley Park, the love symbol that once doubled as the artist’s unpronounceable name is tiled like a large mosaic into the floor.

 The atrium of Paisley Park features Prince’s love symbol embedded into the tile and painted doves flying toward the skylight.
-Photo Courtesy of Paisley Park-NPG Records and Meet Minneapolis.

-In the atrium, under a soaring skylight that lets some of the only natural light into Paisley Park, the love symbol that once doubled as the artist’s unpronounceable name is tiled like a large mosaic into the floor.
-As our tour guide, Corri, encouraged us to gather around, she noted that no one one would step on the symbol, as if it were sacred.
 Across from a kitchen where Prince would enjoy snacks and meals with guests, a flock of doves painted high on the adjacent wall flies toward the heavens.
 And live doves in a large cage on the second story sometimes coo for guests.
-Yes, this is much more what I expected, and the tour was just getting started…
+Yes, this is much more what I expected, and the tour was just getting started!

 You Can’t Take a Picture Sweetie (Even If You’re a Star)